ZippoCode/project_vcs/README.md

   $ pip install requirements.txt
 ```

+You need install a FFMPEG codec.
+If you use Linux S.O. you can use ``` sudo apt-get install FFMPEG ```.
-If you are using Windows OS you need download FFMPEG codec from this [link](https://ffmpeg.zeranoe.com/builds/)
+Else if you are using Windows OS you need download FFMPEG codec from this [link](https://ffmpeg.zeranoe.com/builds/)
 ```
   Download the Build File
   Extract the file